gongahkia/personal-wiki/APL.md

 1 ⍝ boolean TRUE, can be combined with logical operators

 ⍝ --- ARRAY TYPES ---
+    ⍝ arrays are the fundamental data type in APL
     ⍝ vector: one-dimensional array generated along a single axis, the equivalent of a list in most other programming languages
     ⍝ matrix: two-dimensional array with rows and columns